Linuxfabrik/lfops/roles/librenms/README.md

-# Ansible Role python_venv
+# Ansible Role librenms

-This role creates and manages various [Python 3 virtual environments (venv)](https://docs.python.org/3/library/venv.html).
-These are placed below `/opt/python-venv/` on the target system.
+This role installs and configures [LibreNMS](https://www.librenms.org/).

-FQCN: linuxfabrik.lfops.python_venv
+FQCN: linuxfabrik.lfops.librenms

 Tested on

-* RHEL 7 (and compatible)
 * RHEL 8 (and compatible)
-* Fedora 35

 ## Requirements

 ### Mandatory

-* Install Python 3
+* Install Python 3, and the python3-policycoreutils module (required for the SELinux Ansible tasks).
+This can be done using the [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils) role.
+* Install MariaDB, and create a database and a user for said database.
+This can be done using the [linuxfabrik.lfops.influxdb](https://github.com/Linuxfabrik/lfops/tree/main/roles/influxdb) role.
+* Install a web server (for example Apache httpd), and configure a virtual host for LibreNMS.
+This can be done using the [linuxfabrik.lfops.apache_httpd](https://github.com/Linuxfabrik/lfops/tree/main/roles/apache_httpd) role.
+* Install PHP version >= 7.3.
+This can be done using the [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.

 ### Optional